nikitalita/NuMicro-8051-prog/README.md

 Usage:
         -h, --help:                       print this help
+* Status Commands:
         -u, --status:                     print the connected device info and configuration and exit
-                                            * If -c is also specified, it will also write the config to the specified config file.
+* Read Commands:
-        -r, --read=<filename>             read entire flash to file -w, --write=<filename>            write file to APROM/entire flash (if LDROM is disabled) -l, --ldrom=<filename>            write file to LDROM
+        -r, --read=<filename>             read entire flash to file
+* Write Commands (can be used in combination or seperately):
+        -w, --write=<filename>            write file to APROM
+        -l, --ldrom=<filename>            write file to LDROM
+        -e, --mass-erase                  mass erase the chip
-        -k, --lock                        lock the chip after writing -c, --config <filename>           write configuration bytes with the settings in the specified config.json file (optional, use with --write and/or --ldrom)
+        -c, --config <filename>           write configuration bytes with the settings in the specified config.json file
+                                                * look at 'config-example.json' for the format
+Options:
-                                                * look at 'config-example.json' for the format -s, --silent                      silence all output except for errors
+        -s, --silent                      silence all output except for errors
 Pinout: